 Project Overview

+80-100 Word Objectives Overview:

-Palm oil is the major economic export of Indonesia and the government intends to substantially increase palm oil production in the coming years.
-Although this expansion in palm oil production has stimulated the local economy in has come at an environmental cost.
+Palm oil is the major economic export of Indonesia, and the government intends to substantially increase palm oil production in the coming years.
+Although this expansion in palm oil production stimulated the local economy, it came at an environmental cost.
 To protect the biological and ecological diversity of the rainforest, it is essential to map potential future palm oil plantation locations at the district level and encourage expansion in regions that will not cause rainforest degradation.

 Abstract:

 Indonesia is the world’s leading producer of palm oil.
 To keep pace with the continued worldwide expansion of palm oil demand, the government of Indonesia formulated an agricultural policy with the express purpose of doubling palm oil production by 2020.
-Unfortunately, palm oil plantation expansion has come at the cost of natural rainforest and biodiversity loss in the Central Kalimantan region.
-Although the government imposed a moratorium on deforestation in 2011 and has extended it to present, there has been little enforcement and deforestation continues to be a pressing issue in the region.
+Unfortunately, palm oil plantation expansion came at the cost of natural rainforest and biodiversity loss in the Central Kalimantan region.
+Although the government imposed a moratorium on deforestation in 2011 and extended it, there has been insufficient enforcement and deforestation continues to be a pressing issue in the region.
 The purpose of this project was to work with the WWF to establish current natural forest areas and to identify current palm oil plantations, including those on protected lands.
-A second component of the project was to delineate future, suitable locations for palm oil plantations that do not cause rainforest loss by creating a risk map.
+A second component of the project was to delineate future suitable locations for palm oil plantations that do not cause rainforest loss by creating a risk map.
 The suitability analysis of palm oil plantations relied on MaxEnt to model palm oil plantation locations.
-This model used known plantation locations, continuous data from remote sensing systems including LANDSAT 7 and 8, TRMM, GPM, MODIS, Aqua/Terra along with ancillary data, to best predict other current and future locations of palm oil plantations.
+This model used known plantation locations, continuous data from remote sensing systems including Landsat 7 ETM+ and 8 OLI, TRMM, GPM, MODIS, Aqua/Terra along with ancillary data, to best predict other current and future locations of palm oil plantations.
 This analysis was overlaid by both a fuzzy weighted linear combination and a geographically weighted regression to compare different approaches.
 By mapping and predicting future locations, conservation groups can more effectively allocate their resources to prevent rainforest degradation.

 Community Concerns: